ttyS0/gsoc-lablua-lldb-scripted-watchpoints/drafts/lua-reference.rst

 Running a Lua script when a breakpoint gets hit
 --------------------------------------------------

-One very powerful use of the lldb Python API is to have a python script run when a breakpoint gets hit.
-Adding python scripts to breakpoints provides a way to create complex breakpoint conditions and also allows for smart logging and data gathering.
+One very powerful use of the lldb Lua API is to have a Lua script run when a breakpoint gets hit.
+Adding Lua scripts to breakpoints provides a way to create complex breakpoint conditions and also allows for smart logging and data gathering.

-When your process hits a breakpoint to which you have attached some python code, the code is executed as the body of a function which takes three
+When your process hits a breakpoint to which you have attached some Lua code, the code is executed as the body of a function which takes three
 arguments: